-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - if necessary, take copies of the same without prejudice to attorney-client privilege.

 As stated in question 4.4, the company's legal counsel can be present in order to supervise the inspection.
 The lawyer may be a company lawyer and/or an independent lawyer.
 During a dawn raid, legal counsel should assist the client without obstructing the inspection of the case handlers.
 In addition, legal counsel should supervise the inspection and intervene as necessary if case handlers exceed the scope of their authorisation during the dawn raid.
-The most common reasons for the intervention of legal counsel during a dawn raid include preventing the case handlers from obtaining documents that are protected by attorney-client privilege or outside the scope of the relevant investigation.
+The most common reasons for the intervention of legal counsel during a dawn raid include preventing the case handlers from obtaining documents that are:

 4.7 What are the next steps in the cartel investigation following a dawn raid?
 What timeframe do these typically follow?

-If the dawn raid is conducted during a preliminary investigation, this investigation must be completed within 30 calendar days of the date on which the Competition Board opened the preliminary investigation.
-At the end of this period, the case team will prepare a so-called ‘preliminary investigation report' for the board, explaining its findings and including its recommendation on whether to proceed with a fully fledged investigation.
-The board will decide whether to launch a full investigation within 10 calendar days.
-If the board decides to initiate a full investigation, it will send notice to the undertakings concerned.
-The parties then have 30 calendar days to submit their first written defence against the investigation notice.
+If the dawn raid is conducted during a preliminary investigation, this preliminary investigation must be completed within 30 calendar days of the date on which the Competition Board opened it.
+At the end of this period, the case team will prepare a preliminary investigation report for the Competition Board, explaining its findings and including its recommendation on whether to proceed with a fully fledged investigation.
+The Competition Board will decide whether to launch a full investigation within 10 calendar days.
+If the Competition Board decides to initiate a full investigation, it will send notice to the undertakings concerned.
+Since the amendment of Article 43 of Law 4054, the parties are no longer required to submit a first written defence against the investigation notice within 30 calendar days of service of the investigation notice.
 The investigation is completed within six months with the issue of the case team's investigation report (the equivalent of the European Commission's statement of objections).
 If deemed necessary, this period may be extended by the Competition Board for an additional period of up to six months.

-Once the investigation report has been served on the parties, they have 30 calendar days to respond, extendable for another 30 calendar days (second written defence).
-The case team then has 15 calendar days (extendable for a further 15 calendar days) to prepare an opinion concerning the second written defence.
-The parties will have another 30-day period to reply to the additional opinion (third written defence), which can be extended for an additional 30 calendar days.
-Once the parties' responses to the additional opinion have been submitted to the TCA, the investigation process will be completed (ie, the written phase of the investigation involving claim or defence exchange closes on submission of the third written defence).
+Once the investigation report has been served on the parties, they have 30 calendar days to respond, extendable for another 30 calendar days.
+If there are changes in the case team's opinions within the investigation report further to the parties' written defence in response to the investigation report, the case team then has 15 calendar days to prepare an additional opinion report.
+The parties will have another 30-day period to reply to the additional opinion report).
+Once the parties' responses to the additional opinion report have been submitted to the Competition Authority, the investigation process will be completed (ie, the written phase of the investigation involving claim or defence exchange closes on submission of the response to the additional opinion report).

-After the third written defence, an oral hearing may be held ex officio or upon request by the parties.
+After the completion of the written phase of the investigation, an oral hearing may be held ex officio or upon request by the parties.
 Oral hearings are held between 30 and 60 days following completion of the investigation process under Communiqué 2010/2 on Oral Hearings before the Competition Board.
-The board will render its final decision within 15 calendar days of the hearing if an oral hearing is held or within 30 calendar days of completion of the investigation process if no oral hearing is held.
-Any appeal must be brought within 60 calendar days of official service of the reasoned decision.
+The Competition Board will render its final decision within:

+- 15 calendar days of the hearing if an oral hearing is held; or

+- 30 calendar days of completion of the investigation process if no oral hearing is held.

 4.8 What factors will the enforcement authorities consider in assessing whether cartel activity has taken place?

-In order to prove an undertaking's participation in cartel activity, the Competition Board must demonstrate that there was such cartel activity or, in the case of multilateral discussions or cooperation, that the particular undertaking was a participant.
-The board has established a relatively low standard of proof concerning cartel activity, with a broad interpretation of Law 4054 and especially Article 4, which states that conduct whose object or effect is to restrict competition is prohibited.
+- in the case of multilateral discussions or cooperation, the particular undertaking was a participant.

+The Competition Board has established a relatively low standard of proof concerning cartel activity, with a broad interpretation of Law 4054 and especially Article 4, which states that conduct whose object or effect is to restrict competition is prohibited.
 The standard of proof is even lower insofar as concerted practices are concerned.
-In practice, if parallel behaviour is established, a concerted practice might readily be inferred and the undertakings concerned might be required to prove that the parallel behaviour is not the result of a concerted practice, but is rather based on economic and rational business decisions.
+In practice, if parallel behaviour is established, a concerted practice might readily be inferred and the undertakings concerned might be required to prove that the parallel behaviour is not the result of a concerted practice but is rather based on economic and rational business decisions.
 Law 4054 provides for a "presumption of concerted practice", which enables the Competition Board to bring an Article 4 case where price changes in the market, supply-demand equilibrium or fields of activity of enterprises resemble those in markets where competition is obstructed, disrupted or restricted.
-That said, in most decisions, the board has recognised that companies may consciously follow the commercial strategies of their competitors and, in the absence of communication between competitors regarding a collusion or exchange of commercially sensitive information, parallel conduct alone will be insufficient to meet the standard of proof for a cartel.
+That said, in most decisions, the Competition Board has recognised that companies may consciously follow the commercial strategies of their competitors and, in the absence of communication between competitors regarding a collusion or exchange of commercially sensitive information, parallel conduct alone will be insufficient to meet the standard of proof for a cartel.

 4.9 In case of a finding of cartel activity, can the company seek to negotiate a settlement, plea bargain or similar resolution?
 If so, what is the process for doing so?

-As a result of amendments to Law 4054 which were introduced in 2020, the main points of the new settlement mechanism are set out in Article 43 of the law.
+As a result of amendments to Law 4054 which were introduced in 2020, the main points of the new settlement mechanism are set out in Article 43 of Law 4054.
 Based on this, the Competition Board may initiate a settlement process in view of the procedural efficiencies and any differences of opinion regarding the existence or scope of the violation.

-According to the Settlement Regulation, if the TCA ex officio invites the investigation parties to settlement negotiations, the parties should declare whether they accept this invitation within 15 days.
+According to the Settlement Regulation, if the Competition Authority ex officio invites the investigation parties to settlement negotiations, the parties should declare whether they accept this invitation within 15 days.
 Article 4(4) of the regulation provides that the Competition Board has the discretion to grant a settlement reduction of between 10% and 25%, indicating that the actual reduction of fine due to settlement will not be less than 10%.
-Article 6(5) of the Settlement Regulation stipulates that the TCA will inform the settling party of:
+Article 6(5) of the Settlement Regulation stipulates that the Competition Authority will inform the settling party of:

 - the content of the allegations;